keithalewis/papers/vocab/index.md

 Participants trade _instruments_, stocks, bonds, futures, options, to name only a small subset.
-Instruments have _prices_ at which they are bought and sold, and ownership (can) entail _cash flows_.
+Instruments have _prices_ at which they are bought and sold, and ownership often entails _cash flows_.

-Stocks have dividends, bonds have coupons and principal, futures always have price zero and (usually) daily margin adjustment cash flows, options are contracts specifying their cash flows.
+Stocks have dividends, bonds have coupons and principal, futures always have price zero and regular margin adjustment cash flows, options are contracts specifying their cash flows.

-Usually instruments are traded on _exchanges_ or _over the counter_.
+Instruments can be traded on _exchanges_ or _over the counter_.

 An exchange is a mechanism for _liquidity providers_ to advertise the prices at which they are willing to buy or sell instruments.
 The _customers_ of the exchange decide what trades they are willing to make.
-Risk?
+The exchange incures very little risk since it can close out customer accounts that use up their margin.

 Over the counter trades occur between two parties.
-A buyer contacts a seller and agree on the terms of the trade.
+A buyer chooses a seller and agrees on the terms of the trade.
+Unlike an exchange where trades happen nearly instantaneously, the negotiation can involve an extended period of time.
+They often involve _collateral agreements_ between the two parties to mitigate risk.

 The atoms of finance are _transactions_.